Very persistent random walkers reveal transitions in landscape topology

 Unfortunately, the converse is not true: random walks are often not ergodic on a connected configuration space.
 We will see that for passive walkers, there is a direct correspondence between microcanonical and canonical dynamics, with the ergodicity breaking transition for the random walk occurring at precisely the energy density of the dynamical glass transition.
 The transition is driven by entropic barriers, not topology: there is nothing remarkable about the energy landscape at this energy density.

 Fortunately, there are other kinds of random walkers.
-Persistent or active random walks, where the walker tends to step in the same direction over a persistence time $\tau_0$, are known in other contexts to be good at crossing barriers, entropic or otherwise \cite{Caprini_2019_Active, Woillez_2019_Activated, Zanovello_2021_Target, Coghi_2025_Accelerated}.
+Persistent or active random walks, where the walker tends to step in the same direction over a persistence time $\tau_0$, appear often in biological and biology-inspired settings where the walker expends energy to drive itself forward until its direction is changed either by random noise or by its own volition \cite{Ramaswamy_2017_Active}.
+Active systems are known to be good at crossing barriers, entropic or otherwise \cite{Caprini_2019_Active, Woillez_2019_Activated, Zanovello_2021_Target, Coghi_2025_Accelerated}.
 Activity is also known to drive the glass transition to lower temperatures \cite{Berthier_2013_Non-equilibrium, Nandi_2018_A}.
 In what follows, we see that persistent walkers remain ergodic at lower energies than passive ones.
 Moreover, we argue that, in the limit of infinite persistence time, the ergodicity breaking transition coincides with the transition in the landscape topology from typically connected to typically disconnected.
+A cartoon of this scenario is shown in Fig.~\ref{fig:walk}.

 A similar result was recently found in the random Lorentz gas, a simplified model of the structural glass transition involving a tracer moving freely between fixed spherical obstacles of some density.
 When the tracer is passive, there is a separation between the densities of the dynamical glass transition and the percolation transition \cite{Biroli_2021_Interplay, Biroli_2021_Mean-field, Charbonneau_2021_High-dimensional}.
 On the other hand, an active tracer sees its ergodicity-breaking transition pushed toward the percolation transition with increasing activity \cite{Zheng_2025_Not-so-glass-like}.
 Our results suggest this is the manifestation of a generic phenomenon.
 Infinitely persistent activity has also been used to probe properties of the energy landscape in glasses, both in mean-field and in finite dimensions \cite{Morse_2021_A, Agoritsas_2021_Mean-field, Mandal_2021_How, Keta_2023_Intermittent}.